Basia: 2000–present: Hiatus and comeback

-Basia withdrew from the music industry when her mother, to whom she was very close, died in December 2000.
+Basia withdrew from the music industry when her mother, with whom she was very close, died in December 2000.
 Not long after that, her cousin died in a car accident and that was followed by the passing of other close friends.
 The singer struggled with depression, lost motivation to work, and thought she would never return to singing.
 After some persistent efforts from Danny White and Mark Reilly, who had started working together again, she agreed to join a re-formed Matt Bianco.
 The band released the album Matt's Mood in 2004 to critical acclaim and modest chart success.
 The positive response to Matt Bianco's reunion and pleas from her fans encouraged Basia to work on her next solo album.
 Having finished touring with the band in 2006, Basia and White began working on the new material together while Reilly performed with Matt Bianco.